plainionist/plainionist.github.io/_drafts/clean-arch.md

 we want those details to be plugins into our application architecture.

+How do we cut “external” services and entities?
+==> Unit of work
+==> started with rather interactor specific interfaces and then checked whether I could meaningfully consolidate things.
+If I were in doubt I got them separated - PlanningService

 ## But what about the database?

 but all meaningful app once does persist s.th. right?